Datarunt/Vendor_Delivery_Risk/README.md

 ## Using the App

 1. Run `python app.py`.
 A browser tab opens at `http://127.0.0.1:5000`.
-2. Upload your files (see [Input Files](#input-files)).
-Historical File Type 1 and Type 2 are each optional, but at least one is required.
-The Portal Commit file and Owner Matrix are required.
-3. For each uploaded file, map your column names to the required fields.
-Columns whose names already match are pre-selected.
+2. Upload the three files.
+All are required:
+   - **Historical Commits**
+   - **Current Commits**
+   - **Owner Matrix**
+3. A mapping table appears under each file.
+Pick which column in *your* file feeds each field.
+Where a column in your file matches the usual name (see [Input Files](#input-files)) it is pre-selected, but every header in the file is available in the dropdown.
+4. In Current Commits, tick **Vendor Code** and/or **Vendor Name** if you want commits matched to the Owner Matrix.
+Ticking one switches on its dropdown, and switches on the matching Owner Matrix column (see below).
-4. Set the **Forecast Start Date**, the **Forecast Window** (1 to 90 days, default 14), and the **Commit Aggregation** (day, week, or month).
+5. Set the **Forecast Start Date**, the **Forecast Window** (1 to 90 days, default 14), and the **Commit Aggregation** (day, week, or month).
-5. Click **Predict Risk**.
+6. Click **Predict Risk**.
+The form will not submit, and says why, if a required column has not been chosen.
 The forecast is built and the forecast accuracy metrics appear (AVG Commit Qty, R², MAE, RMSE, MAPE).
 You can download the raw forecast as a CSV.
-6. Click **Combine Forecast, Commits & Owner Matrix** to download `vendor_commit_risk.xlsx`.
+7. Click **Combine Forecast, Commits & Owner Matrix** to download `vendor_commit_risk.xlsx`.

 Results are held in memory for the running server process, so the app is built for one user at a time.